aegean-odyssey/mpmd_marlin_1.1.x/README.md

 ### Why another Marlin port?

 My initial experience with the Monoprice MP Mini Delta was mostly frustration.
 I just could not get the printer to print reliably.
 But when it did work, it was great fun.
 Installing [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD) greatly improved the printing, though there were still some usability issues that I thought might be fixable.
 After spending some time understanding the build process for the Marlin4MPMD project, I opted to work out a simpler command-line build for stable [Marlin firmware](https://www.marlinfw.org), and to code the relatively simple low-level interface to the printer's 32-bit controller board.
-The goal is to produce a very useable "open source upgrade" (firmware, supporting files, and utilities) for the stock Monoprice MP Mini Delta printer.
+The goal is to produce a very usable "open source upgrade" (firmware, supporting files, and utilities) for the stock Monoprice MP Mini Delta printer.

 The mpmd_marlin_1.1.x project is the result.